 Who is eligible for the GED test?

-Adults who have not finished high school and don’t have some other secondary education credential, now have a chance to obtain their GED test certificate through the new computer-based GED test assessment system that was introduced in January 2014.
+Adults who have not finished high school and don’t have some other secondary education credential, now have a chance to obtain their GED certificate through the computer-based GED test assessment system that was introduced a few years ago.
 No longer is there a paper-and-pencil-based GED examination available.

 The completely rebuilt GED exam assesses the employment market and college readiness skills and knowledge that nowadays individuals need to be successful in the world of today, and teaches them basic computer literacy to be able to compete in today’s challenging job market.
 The diploma that you will receive when you pass the Idaho GED exam is recognized as equivalent to a high school diploma and accepted as such by practically every state and federal institution, college, and businesses.

-Past results, earned before January 2014 are not valid anymore, and the GED test is only available on the computer.
+The GED test is only available on the computer.
 The computer format will surely be beneficial to adult students who must move into jobs or educational training programs.
-The fee for the GED exam is $120.00, ($30.00 per individual module)
+The fee for the GED exam is $120.00, ($30.00 per individual module).